 here are a few reasons why I love this vegan bruschetta, so listen up!

 - This vegan bruschetta is such an easy light lunch to have on the weekend.
 Once the yam toasts are baked, the rest of the recipe is SIMPLE.
-Prepare the tomato mixture while the yams are baking and mashed the avo so when the toast comes out of the oven and cool you can assemble your lunch so QUICKLY!
+Prepare the tomato mixture while the yams are baking and mash the avo so when the toast comes out of the oven and cools you can assemble your lunch QUICKLY!

 - I don’t tend to focus on restrictions (outside of animal products obviously) when it comes to how I eat.
 I like to listen to what my body needs.
 But I do appreciate healthier meals in January as I for sure indulge a lot around the Christmas season.
 Not so much as a reset but just putting extra goodness in my body and not so much sweet stuff!
 But there is no list of rules to what I can eat, I just kinda go with the flow.
 I know #veganuary is a big thing for some people and if that is something that interests you this is an amazing resource for all things nutrition and starting out areas when it comes to vegan eating.
 But at the end of the day I say listen to your body!
 And if your body craves this vegan loaded sweet potato toast- go crazy!

 check out these other vegan sweet potato recipes!